Why Does My Cat Stare at Me? What Is Behind the Stare?

 There could be a couple of reasons for this.
 The stare may be to get your attention as your cat might want to eat too.
 It could be a way to remind you that your cat would like to be fed or to try to get a treat from your plate.
 There is also a lot to watch while you’re eating.
 Since cats are naturally attracted to movement, the up and down of your fork and the chewing motion of your mouth can all be very stimulating.

 - Staring At You While You’re Sleeping

 This may be the creepiest time for your cat to stare as there’s nothing like waking up to two large eyes glowing in the darkness.
 Why would your cat choose this time to communicate something to you?
 It could be because cats are naturally nocturnal animals.
 While most of our domestic feline friends have transitioned to sleeping at night, they still retain that nocturnal instinct.
 A cat’s vision is very sharp in the dark so they may be, again, watching you out of entertainment or simply surveying your sleeping noises in the dark.
 They may also be trying to spend some time with you, even though you may not be aware of it.

 Cat staring may become an issue if it is followed by aggression as well.
 Always note your cat’s body language when they stare to determine if an attack is imminent.
-Try to deescalate the situation before another critter or your toes are in danger!
+Try to deescalate the situation before another critter or your toes get attacked!

 We’re all aware that our feline friends possess some strange behaviors, with staring at us being right at the top of the list.
 Staring is usually a cat’s go-to form of communication to try to get your attention or to let you know that he or she cares.
 If your cat stares at you, take it as a compliment and put on a good performance in your one-person cat show.